kuzzleio/documentation-old/src/guide/essentials/index.md

 ## Manage your data

-Kuzzle relies on [Elasticsearch](https://www.elastic.co/) to store, fetch and peform a variety of CRUD and fine-grained search operations on persistent data.
+Kuzzle relies on [Elasticsearch](https://www.elastic.co/) to store, fetch and perform a variety of CRUD and fine-grained search operations on persistent data.
 Please refer to our [working with persistent data]({{ site_base_path }}guide/essentials/persisted) section for more details.

 ## Trigger real-time notifications